krockot/cmacs-legit/README.md

 Cmacs
 =====

-Cmacs is a great mistery.
+Cmacs is a great mystery.

 Welcome, discerning hackers, to the future.